filipdanic/blogfolio/src/source/_posts/how-to-read-and-navigate-new-codebase.md

 **💡 To clarify:** The client is not making this up.
 You refer to their screenshots and also note that the form looks different on their end.
 (The styles don’t match.)

 How do you tackle this?
 Working with bugs that are hard to reproduce is a hard time.
 What’s the thought process and where do you start looking first?
+Also, remember: _you’re new to this large codebase._

 <div class="alert-box alert-box__info">🤔 Try to think of a couple of possible problems.
 Let me know if your intuition guessed what the problem was!</div>